Participants should submit their application online.

 Recognition of Participants and Winners

-Provided that there are sufficient entrants in each category, poster displays will be grouped into one of two categories, each eligible for cash prizes:
+Provided that there are sufficient entrants in each category, poster displays will be grouped into one of three categories, each eligible for cash prizes:

 - Laboratory Research